 We are currently running a free electric shuttle bus around the central site, taking patients and visitors from the two main car parks at Grafton Street and Hathersage Road from the car park entrance to their hospital door.
 This currently operates during daytime hours only; look out for the yellow bus stops and mini electric bus.

-Our Oxford Road site is very well served by buses.
-Twenty different routes from across Manchester all stop directly here, including our own hybrid bus (the 147) which costs £1.50 for a day ticket and travels from Manchester Piccadilly Train Station via the Universities, stopping on site.
-The First Bus 18 Service from Langley stops on the Boulevard close to all main hospital entrances.
+Our Oxford Road campus is very well served by buses.
+Over twenty different routes from across Manchester all stop directly outside the Hospital on Oxford Road, including the 147 bus from Piccadilly Train Station.
+The First Bus 18 Service from Langley and the V1/V2/ V3 from Leigh and Atherton stops on the Boulevard close to all main hospital entrances.